Electrostatics/apbs-pdb2pqr/README.md

 1. Get the submodule from github:
   * git submodule init
   * git submodule update
+2. In CMake:
-2. Set ENABLE_GEOFLOW to ON
+  * Set ENABLE_GEOFLOW to ON
 3. Build as usual